 Rehrücken actually means a saddle of venison.
 If you look for Rehrücken recipes, you’ll find most recommending you serve it with onions and a red wine sauce.
 The name for the cake presumably comes from the similar look to the meat dish.

 The Topfentorte usually consists of three layers: a sponge base, a quark-based filling, and a sponge top.
 Sometimes confused with a cheesecake because of the look and taste of the quark filling.
-Incidentally, Vienna has cheesecakes, too.
+Incidentally, Vienna also has cheesecakes.

 Similar to a Charlotte cake.
 The typical Malakofftorte consists of a sponge base, sponge fingers and a cream-based filling, with at least some parts steeped in rum, rum flavouring or maraschino.
 Often decorated with almond flakes and small chocolate sponge forms.